icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

 {
   "code": -20401,
   "value": "<IPv6 addresses>",
-  "message": "The RDAP service is not provided over IPv6.
+  "message": "No IPv6 address records (AAAA) could be resolved in DNS for this service.
 See section 1.8 of the RDAP_Technical_Implementation_Guide_2_1."
 }
 ```